Table of contents

 Second, the Progress section visualizes how tasks move through the process steps.
 This is usually the largest section composed out of as many columns as needed to visualize the full process.
 The goal of the team here is not to have a simple board, but to have a board that represents the full lifecycle of each task.
 Making it easy to track progress.
 The progress section is controlled by a WIP limit, making sure the team only works on one task per person.

 Third, the Done section holds all the finished project tasks.
 Allowing easy access to information throughout the project and visualizing the amount of work done.
+You can see this in a Scrumban board example from Teamhood above.

 Restricting work items in this way ensures each task is finished before a new one is taken on.
 This gives the team an opportunity to easily spot and solve issues immediately.
 It also guarantees a constant flow of work and gives a better chance for project estimations.
+Learn more about WIP limits.

 Scrumban methodology does not provide a specific format for tasks, however, it works better if all the tasks are of a similar size.
 Since the framework measures lead and cycle time, having similarly sized tasks allows for better usage of these metrics.